Does MSG Cause Migraines?

 Migraines and MSG

-For the past six years I have suffered from migraines.
+For the past 20 years I've suffered from migraines.
 Initially, they occurred only once or twice a year.
 Then, their frequency increased to once every several months.
 By this time last year, I was having migraines once every 2-3 weeks.

 After speaking to my physician and having my eyesight checked, I was given the recommendation that I buy a prescription for Sumatriptan succinate, a well-known migraine medication which constricts blood vessels in the brain.
 While I found the medicine to work quite well for me, I wasn't happy with the fact that I now depended on this drug.
 I decided to root out the true cause of my migraines.